 Final Words

-Additionally, leaders should prioritize job redesign and augmentation, identifying areas where human skills can be leveraged alongside technology.
-By redefining job roles, organizations can create opportunities that harness humans’ unique qualities, such as creativity, critical thinking, and emotional intelligence.
+Additionally, prioritize job redesign and augmentation to leverage human skills alongside technology.
+Redefine job roles to harness creativity, critical thinking, and emotional intelligence.